-Chapter 4: APPLICATION, WAITING LIST, AND TENANT SELECTION
+CHAPTER 4 APPLICATIONS, WAITING LIST AND TENANT SELECTION

-Chapter 4 APPLICATION, WAITING LIST, AND TENANT SELECTION
+APPLICATIONS, WAITING LIST AND TENANT SELECTION

-When a family wishes to receive Section 8 HCV assistance, the family must submit an application that provides GHURA with the information needed to determine the family's eligibility.
+When a family wishes to receive assistance under GHURA's HCV Program (including PBV and target-funded programs), the family must submit an application that provides GHURA with the information needed to determine the family's eligibility.
 HUD requires GHURA to place all families that apply for assistance on a waiting list.
-When HCV assistance becomes available, GHURA must select families from the waiting list in accordance with HUD requirements and GHURA policies as stated in the administrative plan and the annual plan.
+When HCV assistance becomes available, GHURA must select families from the waiting list in accordance with HUD requirements and GHURA policies as stated in the administrative plan and the Annual PHA Plan.

-GHURA is required to adopt a clear approach to accepting applications, placing families on the waiting list, selecting families from the waiting list and must follow this approach consistently.
-The actual order in which families are selected from the waiting list can be affected if a family has certain characteristics designated by HUD or GHURA to receive preferential treatment.
-Funding earmarked exclusively for families with particular characteristics may also alter the order in which families are served.
+GHURA is required to adopt clear policies and procedures for accepting applications, placing families on the waiting list, and selecting families from the waiting list, and must follow these policies and procedures consistently.
+The actual order in which families are selected from the waiting list can be affected if a family has certain characteristics designated by HUD or GHURA that justify their selection.
+Examples of this are the selection of families for income targeting and the selection of families that qualify for targeted funding.

-HUD regulations require that all families have an equal opportunity to apply for and receive housing assistance, and that GHURA affirmatively further fair housing goals in the administration of the program [24 CFR 982.53, HCV Guidebook p.
+HUD regulations require that all families have an equal opportunity to apply for and receive housing assistance, and that GHURA affirmatively further fair housing goals in the administration of the program [24 CFR 982.53, HCV GB p.
 4-1].
 Adherence to the selection policies described in this chapter ensures that GHURA will be in compliance with all relevant fair housing requirements, as described in Chapter 2.

-This chapter describes HUD and GHURA policies for taking applications, managing the waiting list and selecting families for HCV assistance.
+This chapter describes HUD and PHA policies for taking applications, managing the waiting list and selecting families for HCV assistance.
 The policies outlined in this chapter are organized into three sections, as follows:

 Part I: The Application Process.
-This part provides an overview of the application process and discusses how applicants can obtain and submit applications.
+This part provides an overview of the application process, and discusses how applicants can obtain and submit applications.
 It also specifies how GHURA will handle the applications it receives.

 Part II: Managing the Waiting List.
-This part presents the policies that govern how GHURA's waiting list is structured, when it is opened and closed, and how the public is no-tified of the opportunity to apply for assistance.
+This part presents the policies that govern how GHURA's waiting list is structured, when it is opened and closed, and how the public is notified of the opportunity to apply for assistance.
 It also discusses the process GHURA will use to keep the waiting list current.